Želimir Žilnik

-Želimir Žilnik (Желимир Жилник; /sh/; born 8 September 1942) is a Serbian film director best known as one of the major figures of the Yugoslav Black Wave film movement of the 1960s and 1970s.
+Želimir Žilnik (Желимир Жилник; /sh/; born 8 September 1942) is a Serbian film director best known as one of the major figures of the Yugoslav Black Wave film movement of the 1960s and 1970s, having won several awards, including the Golden Bear 1969 and the Teddy Award 1995 at the Berlin International Film Festival.

 Early life

 Žilnik was born in 1942 in the Gestapo-run Crveni Krst concentration camp near the city of Niš in southern occupied Serbia.
 Both of his parents were Communist activists who would end up executed while he was still an infant.
 His Serbian mother Milica "Maša" Šuvaković was executed in the concentration camp in December 1942, upon which 3-month-old Želimir was released from the camp and raised by his maternal grandparents.
 His Slovene father Konrad "Slobodan" Žilnik who fought as part of Partisan guerrillas in southern Serbia was captured and killed by Chetniks in March 1944, and posthumously honored as a Yugoslav People's Hero.

 As a youth, Žilnik was the editor of a communist magazine called Tribina Mladih.
 As a student, he was chosen to take part in an international cultural exchange program in New York City, where he was first exposed to films that dealt with social and political criticisms.
 Upon his return to Yugoslavia, he took part in a cinema club and was hired as an assistant in a film by the director Dušan Makavejev.